Nov 12, 2024

 • 1994-1996 : Soundtracks songs, B-Sides, leftover from Illmatic to It Was Written.

-• The sound that came with the deep change from the young ghetto guide Nasty Nas to the famous mafioso star Nas Escobar.
+• The evolution from the young ghetto guide Nasty Nas to the infamous mafioso star Nas Escobar.

 Nas by Danny Clinch, Illmatic photoshoot